-Budgeted cost: £ 20,000
+Budgeted cost: £

 Activity Evidence that supports this approach Challenge number(s) addressed Oral Language intervention.
 EEF evidence - very high impact for very low cost.
 Combining a range of communication and language approaches is likely to be more effective than a single approach.
-2 Speech and language EEF recommends that the focus for low attaining pupils should be on retaining access to high quality teaching - 2

-Small groups for speech and language and intervention to narrow the gap and improve the low on entry skills.
-Speech Link, Blast and working with individuals or small groups should be brief, intensive and structured. language link Use TAs to help children develop independent learning skills and manage their own learning.
+2 Speech and language Small groups for speech and language and inter- vention to narrow the gap and improve the low on entry skills.
+Speech Link, Blast and language link EEF recommends that the focus for low attaining pupils should be on retaining access to high quality teaching - working with individuals or small groups should be brief, intensive and structured.
+2 Use TAs to help children develop independent learning skills and manage their own learning.
 Research has shown that improving the nature and quality of TAs' talk to pupils can support the development of independent learning skills, which are associated with improved learning outcomes.
 TAs should, for example, be trained to avoid prioritising task completion and instead concentrate on helping pupils develop ownership of tasks.
 3 4 Intervention to close gap.
 1:1 phonics intervention Keep up not catch up 1:1 reading intervention (daily) EEF research suggests, targeted phonics interventions may improve decoding skills more quickly for pupils who have experienced barriers to learning.
 1 2